Why Giving Matters

 More than 84 percent of Western students stay and work in Washington State upon graduation.
 WWU alumni contribute to their communities, support the state economy, and work to protect the environment.
 The cost of higher education has shifted in the past twenty years from the state to our students and their families.
 Increased costs mean more students are taking on more debt, a burden for students and families that remains after graduation.

 Washington has an ever-growing demand for talented employees in interdisciplinary fields of the new energy economy, engineering and computer science.
 When you ask our state's largest employers such as Boeing, Microsoft, Amazon and Google, they tell you Western graduates are prepared and immediately productive upon hiring in these fields.
 Support of students in these programs will help ensure the state has a robust pool of talented leaders, so employers don't have to search out of state to fill vacant positions or take their enterprises elsewhere.

-To the World
+From Western to the World